plxity/achievementsof.life/_users/whovivekshukla/index.md

 ## July 2023

-- Participated in IIM Banglore's Vista Business Event and came first in their Case Comptition.
+- Participated in IIM Banglore's Vista Business Event and came first in their Case Competition.
 - Blew another Tech Interview :(